 Some priority human development investments have strong and multiple impacts.
-Take school meal programmes, which provide multiple benefits: social protection by helping families educate their children and protect their children's food security in times of crisis; nutrition, because in poor countries For human development to reach everyone, growth has to be inclusive school meals are often the only regular and nutritious meal; and strong incentive to send children to school and keep children in schools.
+Take school meal programmes, which provide multiple benefits: social protection by helping families educate their children and protect their children's food security in times of crisis; nutrition, because in poor countries school meals are often the only regular and nutritious meal; and strong incentive to send children to school and keep children in schools.
 Evidence from Botswana, Cabo Verde, Côte d'Ivoire, Ghana, Kenya, Mali, Namibia, Nigeria and South Africa bears testimony to these benefits.29